ahmedserag2/IBMrecomendations/readme.md

 1. the program (contains the flask application,templates and the datasets)
 2. the notebook and tests(this is whats basically provided in the udacity workspace)

+### the recommendations methods used:
+1. rankbased approach returns the top rated articles
+2. collaborative filtering using SVD(not included in flask app) and calculating coefficents using the dot product

 ### libraries and frameworks used
 - pandas